UNRWA: Definition of refugee

 UNRWA has developed its own working definition of "refugee" to allow it to provide humanitarian assistance.
 Its definition does not cover final status.

 Palestine refugees are "persons whose regular place of residence was Palestine during the period 1 June 1946 to 15 May 1948, and who lost both home and means of livelihood as a result of the 1948 conflict."

 The Six-Day War of 1967 generated a new wave of Palestinian refugees who could not be included in the original UNRWA definition.
 Since 1991, the UN General Assembly has adopted an annual resolution allowing the 1967 refugees within the UNRWA mandate.
 UNRWA's "mandate" is not a single document but the sum of all relevant resolutions and requests of the General Assembly.
-While focused on Palestine refugees, it also extends to persons displaced by "the 1967 and subsequent hostilities" and, occasionally, to a broader cross-section of the local community.
+While focused on Palestine refugees, it also extends to persons displaced by "the 1967 and subsequent hostilities" and occasionally to a broader cross-section of the local community.
 Several categories of persons have long been registered as eligible to receive UNRWA services although not "Palestine refugees".
 The descendants of Palestine refugee males, including adopted children, are also eligible for registration as refugees.

 Organisation and mandate

 UNRWA is a subsidiary organ of the United Nations General Assembly, established pursuant to Articles 7(2) and 22 of the UN Charter.
-It is one of only two UN agencies that reports directly to the General Assembly.
+It is one of two UN agencies that reports directly to the General Assembly.
 The scope and renewal of UNRWA's mandate is determined primarily by resolutions of the General Assembly; unlike other UN agencies, such as the World Health Organization or the Office of the UN High Commissioner for Refugees, it lacks a constitution or statute.
 The mandate may also be shaped by requests from other UN organs, such as the Secretary-General.
 The General Assembly passes a series of resolutions annually that address UNRWA's responsibilities, functions, and budget.
-As it is technically a temporary organisation, the agency's mandate is extended every three years; it was most recently renewed on 13 December 2019, extending until 30 June 2023.
+As it is technically a temporary organisation, the agency's mandate is extended every three years.

-UNRWA is led by a Commissioner-General—since 8 March 2020 Philippe Lazzarini of Switzerland—an Under-Secretary-General of the UN responsible for managing all of the agency's activities and personnel.
+UNRWA is led by a Commissioner-General—since 8 March 2020, Philippe Lazzarini of Switzerland—an Under-Secretary-General of the UN responsible for managing all of the agency's activities and personnel.
 The Commissioner-General selects and appoints all the agency's staff, pursuant to internal rules and regulations, and reports directly to the General Assembly.
-UNRWA's operations are organised into five fields—Jordan, Syria, Lebanon, West Bank, and Gaza—each led by a director, who is in charge of distributing humanitarian aid and overseeing general UNRWA operations.
-The agency's headquarters are divided between the Gaza Strip and Amman, with the latter hosting the Deputy Commissioner-General, currently Leni Stenseth of Norway, who administers departmental activities, such as education, healthcare, and finance.
+UNRWA's operations are organised into five fields—Jordan, Syria, Lebanon, West Bank, and Gaza—each led by a director who is in charge of distributing humanitarian aid and overseeing general UNRWA operations.
+The agency's headquarters are divided between the Gaza Strip and Amman, with the latter hosting the Deputy Commissioner-General, currently Leni Stenseth of Norway, who administers departmental activities such as education, healthcare, and finance.
 UNRWA is the largest agency of the United Nations, employing over 30,000 staff, 99% of which are locally recruited Palestinians.